Frequently Asked Questions

 9. Explain further the ministry of Great Commission Churches as an association.

-Great Commission Churches sponsors events such as the Pastors Conference and Faithwalkers in order to help people grow in faith, love, and devotion to God.
-Other equipping resources include the Faithwalkers Journal, the Great Commission Leadership Institute, and the weekly Morale Booster.
+Great Commission Churches sponsors events such as the Pastors Conference in order to help people grow in faith, love, and devotion to God.
+Other equipping resources include the Faithwalkers Journal, the Great Commission Leadership Institute, Prayer Partners, the Prayer Alliance, and the weekly Morale Booster.

 Finally, GCC provides accountability to member churches, ministries and pastors on matters of biblical doctrine and values.
 Each GCC church, ministry, and pastor agrees to the GCC Statement of Faith, GCC Covenant and Core Values Statement.